 Authorized Signers are required to complete an annual training.
 You will be notified when it is time for your annual training.
-Once you receive the notification, please review the Federal Regulation and Authorized Signatory Training and complete the signature forms that were mailed to you.
 Once you have completed the annual training, please return the signature forms to the Airport Manager’s office via scan/email, fax (707-542-5303) or mail.
 If you are unable to view the online training documents, please contact the Airport Manager’s office at (707) 565-7243.

 Forms and Printouts

 Reminder: Bring original ID to your appointment; photocopies are not accepted; Please see the I-9 for a list of all acceptable forms of documentation.

 SIDA Badge Application